 Honestly, it was such a good breakfast.
 The coffee wasn’t bad either.
 The staff were also super nice and given the busyness of the place they do a great job.
 It’s safe to say that we left the place stuffed and wanting to basically be rolled to our next activity.

-Now is a good time to briefly mention how to get around Amsterdam.
-In short, Amsterdam is very flat so it’s easy to walk everywhere – BUT the city is very spread out making public transit your potential best friend.
-You can also bike around if you feel confident enough.
+Amsterdam is very flat so it’s easy to walk everywhere.
+However, the city is very spread out making public transit your best friend.
+You can also bike around if you feel confident.

 Morning Activity: Explore the City Centre

 For the morning (whether or not you had breakfast at Greenwoods), you should stick to the core of the city centre to explore the top sights.
 We usually like to spend the morning learning about the city and/or country we are travelling in and Amsterdam is no different.

 Here are a few ideas of places to check out all within a short walk from one another.
 Keep in mind that you could easily spend your whole morning at only one or two of these so be sure to think about your interests and timeline!

 Address: Nieuwezijds Voorburgwal 147, 1012 RJ Amsterdam

 Right in the heart of the city centre (south of Amsterdam Centraal Station), you will find Dam Square.
 This hub of activity usually has something going on – like a Christmas tree in December and even a small carnival with rides.

 The large building at the one end of the Square is the Royal Palace of Amsterdam.
 Completed back in the mid-1600s, the building was originally the Town Hall built to face the water (ships once sailed in front of it – now it’s a road).

 Today, you can visit the inside and learn about the history of the building, Dutch royalty, and see art from the famous period known as The Golden Age.